-In general, if no work is done to an object, its total (not simply kinetic) energy will remain constant.
-However, if work is done to the object, its total energy will change by an amount exactly equal to the work done.
-In this sense, work is the transfer of energy from one object to another, again analogous to tossing blocks out of the playroom and into the yard.
+In general, if no work is done to a system, its kinetic energy will remain constant.
+However, if work is done to system, its total energy will change by an amount exactly equal to the work done.
+Work is the transfer of energy from one system to another, again analogous to tossing blocks from the playroom into the yard.